How the GP can support a person with dementia

 Other reasons for seeing the GP include if the person feels anxious or restless, or unhappy for a long period of time.
 Similarly, contact the doctor if there have been changes in their sleeping or eating patterns, or if they become very withdrawn.
 Any of these can be a sign of depression, which is common during the early stages of dementia.
 The GP may consider prescribing antidepressant medication, counselling or other forms of support.

-For more information see factsheet 444, Depression and anxiety.
+For more information see our page: Depression and anxiety.

 Some GP practices may be quite busy and it may take time to arrange an appointment.
 However, it is important to see the GP in these situations.